A Note on an Analytic Approach to the Problem of Matroid Representability, The Cardinality of Sets of k-Independent Vectors over Finite Fields and the Maximum Distance Separable Conjecture: Abstract

 \section{Abstract}

-We introduce various quantities that can be defined for an arbitrary matroid, and show that certain conditions on these quantities imply that a matroid is not representable over $\mathbb{F}_q$.
-Mostly, for a matroid of rank $r$, we examine the proportion of size-$(r-k)$ subsets that are dependent, and give bounds, in terms of the cardinality of the matroid and $q$ a prime power, for this proportion, below which the matroid is not representable over $\mathbb{F}_q$.
+We introduce various quantities that can be defined for an arbitrary matroid, and show that certain conditions on these quantities imply that a matroid is not representable over $\mathbb{F}_q$ where $q$ is a prime power.
+Mostly, for a matroid of rank $r$, we examine the proportion of size-$(r-k)$ subsets that are dependent, and give bounds, in terms of the cardinality of the matroid and $q$, for this proportion, below which the matroid is not representable over $\mathbb{F}_q$.
 We also explore connections between the defined quantities and demonstrate that they can be used to prove that random matrices have high proportions of subsets of columns independent.
+Our study relates to the results of our papers \cite{dmms, dmic, sun} dealing with the cardinality of sets of $k$-independent vectors over $\mathbb{F}_q$ and the Maximal Distance Separation Conjecture over $\mathbb{F}_q$.